Cynthia Lennon: India and Ono

 The Beatles were scheduled to fly to India to visit the Maharishi for two or three months of Transcendental Meditation.
 Before they left, Cynthia found letters from Yoko Ono to Lennon which indicated he had been having contact with her over a period of some time.
 Lennon denied he was involved with Ono, explaining that she was just some "crazy artist" who wanted to be sponsored, although Ono kept up a stream of telephone calls and visits to Kenwood.
 On 15 February 1968, the Lennons flew to India, followed by the other Beatles and their partners four days later: Boyd, Asher, and Maureen Starkey.
 The division between the sexes was emphasised by the male musicians sitting outside at night composing songs, while their partners gathered together in one of their rooms, often talking about life as the wife or partner of a Beatle.
 The Lennons shared a four-poster bed at the ashram, with Lennon playing guitar and Cynthia drawing and writing poetry between their long sessions of meditation.

 "Magic Alex" (Greek-born Alex Mardas, who controlled Apple Electronics) arrived later, smuggling in alcohol from the nearest village as it was not allowed in the ashram.
 After two weeks, Lennon asked to sleep in a separate room, saying he could only meditate when he was alone.
 Every morning, Lennon would walk to the local post office to see if he had received a telegram from Ono, who sent one almost daily.
-Cynthia found out about these secretive trips much later, saying: "I had thought our magical interlude with the Maharishi would be the making of our marriage – but in reality it just presaged the end".
+Cynthia found out about these secretive trips much later, saying: "I had thought our magical interlude with the Maharishi would be the making of our marriage – but in reality it just presaged the end."
 Paul Saltzman later published a book of photographs, The Beatles in Rishikesh, showing Lennon deep in thought, and Cynthia's confused expression.
-Despite the alienation from Lennon, she later spoke about her time there, saying: "I loved being away from the fans, hordes of people, deadlines, demands and flashing cameras".
+Despite the alienation from Lennon, Cynthia later spoke about her time there, saying: "I loved being away from the fans, hordes of people, deadlines, demands and flashing cameras."